aurixos/os/docs/boot/BOOTPROTOCOL.md

 The Aurix Boot Protocol presents a simple and minimal protocol for booting the AurixOS kernel.

+> [!NOTE]
+> This document is still a work in progress and may contain incomplete information.

 ## Machine state

 - All general purpose registers are zeroed out